lithnet/access-manager-docs/help-and-support/powershell-help/Set-AmsActiveDirectoryJitGroupCreationRule.md

 ```

 ### -UnixGidStartRange
-The starting range of unix GIDs to use
+The starting range of Unix GIDs to use

 ```yaml
 Type: Int32